Time | Text |

 But in terms of interest rates, why not let the bond market tell us what to do? | |

-And actually, yields have been coming down slightly, and mortgage rates have been coming down slightly. | |
+And actually, yields have been coming down slightly and mortgage rates have been coming down slightly. | |

-So that suggests that maybe you could cut interest rates, but I wouldn't go overboard because the biggest problem with the Federal Reserve over the years is that we've created a boom-bust cycle through easy money-type money, easy money-type money. | |
+So that suggests that maybe you could cut interest rates, but I wouldn't go overboard because the biggest problem with the Federal Reserve over the years is that we've created a boom-bust cycle through easy money, type money, easy money, type money. | |

-And we've gone through a period of easy money after with the Biden administration. | |
+And we've gone through a period of easy money after with the Biden administration interest rates were declining and so forth. | |

-And then afterwards, in 23, 24, you saw interest rates move back up, inflation taking off and so forth. | |
+And then afterwards in 2023, 2024, you saw interest rates move back up, inflation taking off and so forth. | |

 You want a stable Fed policy. | |